polio-nanopore/realtime-polio/README.md

 - ``barcodes.csv`` file with sample to barcode mapping either in the current directory or the path to it will need to be provided.
 - ``annotations`` directory with csv files from RAMPART
 - The path to basecalled ``.fastq`` files is provided either in the ``run_configuration.json`` or it will need to be specified on the command line.

+Note that these file names and locations are the default setup.
+If you have files in other locations or with different names, this is fine, but you'll need to give RAMPART that information using the options detailed in [RAMPART command line options](#rampart-command-line-options).

 ## Running RAMPART